Learn-Together-Pro/ComputerScience/dbms/questions.md

 ## SQL :: Optimization

 - Outline the procedure for optimizing an SQL query.
+- Describe the sequence of operations in SQL statement execution.

 ## SQL :: General

-- What are the definitions and examples of DDL (Data Definition Language) and DML (Data Manipulation Language) in SQL?
+- What are the definitions and examples of DDL and DML in SQL?
 - Can you elucidate the differences between the DELETE and TRUNCATE statements in SQL?
+- Can you elucidate the differences between the DELETE and DROP statements in SQL?
 - For what reasons would one utilize the CASE statement in SQL, and could you provide an illustrative example?
 - How do the DISTINCT clause and GROUP BY clause differ in their functionality?
 - What are the essential principles to follow when employing the UNION operator in SQL queries?
+- What are the distinctions between the UNION and UNION ALL operators?
 - Describe the role of aggregate functions in SQL and enumerate various types with explanations.
+- How do scalar functions differ from aggregate functions in SQL?
 - Can aggregate functions be repurposed as window functions in SQL, and if so, how is this achieved?
 - Detail the differences among the RANK, DENSE_RANK, and ROW_NUMBER window functions in SQL.
+- Define Analytical functions in SQL.
 - What distinguishes COUNT(*) from COUNT(column) in terms of their output?
 - Differentiate between the WHERE and HAVING clauses in the context of SQL queries.
 - Which SQL syntax would be used to express a year in words?